GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/03_linuxcnc/04_mesa_7i96s_configuration.md

 Up, Up, 192.168.1.121 and use fallback conf.
 :::

-In our testbed setup, jumpers `W4` and `W5` have been set to the (down, up) position, as shown in {numref}`fig:mesa_ip_selection`.
-This configuration allows the board to read the IP address stored in the EEPROM.
-For this setup, we have configured the board's IP address to 10.68.33.122.
+In our gantry robot system, jumpers `W4` and `W5` have been set to the (down, down) position, as shown in {numref}`fig:mesa_ip_selection`.
+This configuration sets the board's IP address to the default value of 192.168.1.121, which is suitable for the setup where the PC is connected directly to the MESA card via one of its LAN ports.

 (sec:mesa7i96s_fallback)=

 ## Fallback Configuration

 The MESA 7I96S board's flash memory contains two images: a main image and a fallback image.
 If the primary image becomes corrupted, the FPGA will load the fallback configuration, allowing a new main image to be written.
 Otherwise, the memory would have to be programmed via JTAG.